 IJourney workshops are peer developed, peer led workshops covering a variety of topics.
 Facilitated by pool of trained student-facilitators, IJourney workshops explore issues of social identity, exclusion/inclusion, and being an ally.
-Student-faciliators with requestors to adapt, modify, or create a workshop to meet the needs of the specific groups.
+Student-facilitators meet with requestors to adapt, modify, or create a workshop to meet the needs of the specific groups.

 Request a Workshop

-- Enhancing Stereotype Awareness works to draw our attention to stereotypes we hold and how they effect our interactions with other.
+- Enhancing Stereotype Awareness explores the formation and perpetuation of stereotypes and how stereotypes affect our interactions with others.

 - Microaggressions in the Workplace sheds light on the subtleties of discrimination in a professional environment and equips participants with a toolkit of solutions